Smoking Gun (song): Background

+The 'Smoking Gun' metaphor refers to the strongest kind of circumstantial evidence, as opposed to direct evidence.

+An early use was an equivalent term, 'smoking pistol', in a story about a young Sherlock Holmes, written by Arthur Conan Doyle.
+The term was famously used to describe evidence during the Watergate investigation.
+Cray's co-writer, Bruce Bromberg later read about the Watergate investigation, leading him to use the term for the song.

 Critical reception

 Ed Hogan of AllMusic remarked that the song contained "an arresting, up-tempo groove" which "ushered in the contemporary blues era with its respectful nod to the blues tradition while imparting the genre with an underlying airiness".